 The Fund's WACI will be measured against the Index, with an overall aim to have a WACI that is lower than the Index.
-Details of the measurement of the Fund's WACI against that of the Index will be provided.
+Details of the measurement of the Fund's WACI against that of the Index will be provided in the annual report.